marcelhans/date_sorting_algorithm/CONTRIBUTING.md

 First of all, thank you for taking the time to contribute! :+1:

-The following is a set of guidelines for contributing to Date-Sorting-Algorithm, which are hosted on [GitHub](https://github.com/marcelhans/date_sorting_algorithm).
+The following is a set of guidelines for contributing to Date-Sorting-Algorithm, hosted on [GitHub](https://github.com/marcelhans/date_sorting_algorithm).
 These are mostly guidelines, not rules.
 So feel free to propose changes to this document in a pull request.

 ### Table Of Contents